oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 ## Configuration File Format

-A `native-image.properties` file is a regular Java properties file that can be used to specify configurations for `native-image`.
+A `native-image.properties` file is a regular Java properties file that can be used to specify configuration information for `native-image`.
 The following properties are supported.

 **Args**